-5. Shade – Have you noticed that the part of your lawn that remains green the longest when the summer sun is scorching everything else, is the section that has shade during parts of the day.
+Have you noticed that the part of your lawn that remains green the longest when the summer sun is scorching everything else is the section that has shade during the hottest parts of the day?
 If you have areas of your garden with no shade, you can provide artificial shade.

 The type of shade cloths that are used for dog kennels would work quite well.
 This burlap shade cloth works well with multiple garden uses.
 We don’t always know ahead of time if it’s going to be a drought year.
 Long narrow rows of vegetables look neat and tidy, but they are much more susceptible to harm by drought than wide rows or blocks of vegetables.